SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 …Is Seeking Alpha Premium worth the money?

-Bottom line: Only buy stocks that are rated VERY BULLISH and don't own any stocks rated VERY BEARISH!
+Bottom line: Only buy stocks that are rated STRONG BUY and don’t own any stocks rated STRONG SELL!

 Keep reading for more details…